 The emergence of distributed SQL

-The implications of the CAP theorem, more than anything else, led to the schism in modern database management systems.
+The challanges of implementing distributed transactions at web scale, more than anything else, led to the schism in modern database management systems.
 With the rise of global applications with extremely high uptime requirements, it became unthinkable to sacrifice availability for perfect consistency.
 Almost in unison, the leading web 2.0 companies such as Amazon, Google and Facebook introduced new database services that were only "eventually" consistent but globally and highly available, and the open-source community responded with databases based on these principles.

 However, NoSQL databases had their own severe limitations.
 The SQL language was extremely widely understood and was the basis for almost all Business Intelligence tools.
 NoSQL databases found that they had to offer some SQL-compatibility, and so many added some SQL-like dialect – leading to the redefinition of NoSQL as "Not Only SQL".
+In many cases these SQL implementations were query only and intended only to support Business Intelligence features.
+In other cases the SQL supported transactional processing but provided only the most limited subset of SQL functionality.
+In no circumstance was a full set of SQL features provided.

 However, the problems caused by eventual consistency were harder to ignore.
-Consistency and correctness in data are usually far greater more than "nice to have".
-While in some circumstances – social media, for instance – it might be acceptable for different users to see slightly different views of the same topic, in other contexts – such as finance – any inconsistency was unthinkable.
+Consistency and correctness in data are very often non-negotiable for mission critical applications.
+While in some circumstances – social media, for instance – it might be acceptable for different users to see slightly different views of the same topic, in other contexts – such as finance – any inconsistency is unacceptable.
 Advanced non-relational databases adopted tunable consistency and sophisticated conflict resolution algorithms to mitigate data inconsistency.
 However, any database that abandons strict consistency must result in scenarios in which data can be lost or corrupted during the reconciliation of network partitions or from ambiguously timed competing transactions.

-Google had pioneered many of the technologies behind important NoSQL technologies such as Hadoop and HBase and was well aware of the limitations of these new data stores.
-Engineers at Google suggested that if there was not a way to overcome the CAP theorem, perhaps there was a way to "stretch" it far enough to provide Good Enough Availability without sacrificing consistency.
-The result was the Spanner project.
+Google had pioneered many of the technologies behind important open source NoSQL systems.
+For instance, the Google File System and MapReduce technologies lead directly to Apache Hadoop and Google BigTable lead directly to Apache HBase.
+As such, Google was well aware of the limitations of these new data stores.

-CAP theorem assumes that network partitions are inevitable in a wide area network.
-And in the universal wide area network of the internet, this is undoubtedly true – you simply cannot assume network availability when the network is constructed of so many varied service providers.
-But Google had the advantage of a highly redundant internal global network.
-Google's network had sufficient redundancy to eliminate hardware failure as a likely cause of a network partition.
-Spanner was designed to leverage that network to bring the chance of a network partition as close to zero as theoretically possible.
+The Spanner project was initiated as an attempt to build a distributed database, similar to Google’s existing BigTable system, that could support strict consistency and high availability.

-Another other novel feature of Spanner was its TrueTime system.
+Spanner benefitted from Google’s highly redundant network, which reduced the probability of network based availability issues, but the really novel feature of Spanner was its TrueTime system.
 Distributed databases go to a lot of effort to return consistent information from replicas maintained across the system.
 Locks are the primary mechanism to prevent inconsistent information being created in the database, while snapshots are the primary mechanism for returning consistent information.
 Queries don't see changes to data that occur while they are executing because they read from a consistent "snapshot" of data.
 Maintaining snapshots in distributed databases can be tricky: usually there is a large amount of inter-node communication required to create agreement on the ordering of transactions and queries.

-Google Spanner simplifies the snapshot mechanism by using GPS antennas and atomic clocks physically installed in each server.
+Google Spanner simplifies the snapshot mechanism by using GPS receivers and atomic clocks installed in each datacenter.
 GPS provides an externally validated timestamp while the atomic clock provides high-resolution time between GPS "fixes".
 The result is that every Spanner server across the world has very close to the same clock time.
 This allows Spanner to order transactions and queries precisely without requiring excessive inter-node communication.

 [NOTE]